Last modified on May 2021

 If the symptoms of diarrhoea continue even after three days or are accompanied by others like fever or blood in stools, visiting your gynaecologist is a must.
 Be sure to mention all symptoms experienced and if any trigger or allergens were noticed.
 Ask for a change of prenatal vitamins brand if symptoms worsen on taking them.

 Physicians mostly conduct physical examinations and might ask for samples of blood or stools for a diagnosis.
-Most cases of gastrointestinal and loose motion during pregnancy are handled by the obstetrician if they are mild.
+Most loose motion and gastrointestinal cases during pregnancy are handled by the obstetrician if they are mild.
 However, a specialist may intervene in more complex cases.

 4. Manage Diet